Why Replace Doyle Drive?

 A Parkway, Not a Freeway

 Doyle Drive has been re-envisioned as the Presidio Parkway - a roadway tucked into the natural contours of the Presidio of San Francisco and the Golden Gate National Recreation Area, one of the nation's largest urban parks.
-The Presidio Parkway will create a spectacular regional gateway between the iconic Golden Gate Bridge and the city of San Francisco.
+The Presidio Parkway creates a spectacular regional gateway between the iconic Golden Gate Bridge and the city of San Francisco.
 The project team strived to create a roadway that reduces impacts to biological, cultural and natural resources; respects the project setting within a national park, the National Historic Landmark District and surrounding neighborhoods; meets community needs; and provides a safer roadway.

 Construction began in late 2009 and will be complete in 2016.